ASE Airport Modernization Facts: August 2025

 Anticipated over five years, from 2025 to 2029, the phased project schedule is designed to minimize impacts to travelers, residents, and local businesses.

 The accelerated schedule is ambitious and will require significant resource commitments to complete the runway reconstruction by the end of 2027.
-Below is a summary of project status:
+Below is a summary of the project status:

 Where We’ve Been